agapius/Quantitative-analysis-German-Court-law/readme.md

 ### Store the documents in the JSon Format in a database (Computer/Database: MongoDB,...)
 1. MongoDB seems like a pretty good option.
 2. MongoDB has been recommended to me
-3. Other options could be considered
+3. MongoDB entschieden

 ### Build powerful analytics engine
 1. Think about storage options for all decisions considering query speeds
 2. Query decisions by keywords, connections, judges
 3. Query using sentiment analysis and other kinds of more creative analysis

 ### Go online
 1. Harvest creativity from others by checking their queries
 2. Implement more ways to query if demanded/possible
 3. Expand Scope
+4. Find Cloud Storage